deeperj/dillinger/Thesis.md

 ### Chapter 3
 ### Chapter 4
-* Invariance introduction
+* Invariance introduction - done
-* Fourier analysis
+* Fourier analysis - done
-* Continuous wavelets
+* Continuous wavelets - done
-* wavelet types
+* wavelet types - done
-* Multiresolution analysis
+* Multiresolution analysis - not done
-* Fast wavelet transform
+* Fast wavelet transform - not done
-*

 ## Questions
+### Chap 1
+1. What is the aims and objectives
+2. What is the contribution to knowledge

 ### Chap 2
 1. Why is Bleu not explained or used?
 2. Why is ABX not explained

+### Chap 4
+1. How does this chapter relate to your work?
 ## Other Questions
 1. What about chapter summaries
 2. Should equation references be big or small caps